 Moreover, we will explore the position of climate change in the planning of sustainable development policies, and we will identify instruments for financing climate adaptation.
 Attention will be paid as well to the importance of smart cities and new technologies in dealing with climate change.
 In addition, the course will address change management and how to overcome obstacles during the implementation of climate policies and projects.

-In interactive sessions, best practices from different parts of the world are discussed and linked to the context of the participants.
-In addition, we visit inspiring examples from the Netherlands, such as a climate-proof neighbourhood of Culemborg, combining green buildings with smart energy and waste management, urban farming in Rotterdam, and projects to adapt to floods and rising sea levels.
+In interactive sessions, best practices from different parts of the world will be discussed and linked to the context of the participants.
+Inspiring examples will be visited in the Netherlands, such as a sustainable neighbourhood, green buildings, urban farming, and projects to adapt to floods and rising sea levels.

-- Understand the concepts of climate change, climate adaptation, mitigation and resilience
+- Understanding the concepts of climate change, climate adaptation, mitigation and resilience

-- Implement and finance climate policies with stakeholders in your organisation and community
+- Financing climate policies in your organisation and community

-- Mainstreaming sustainablity and climate actions in your organisation
+- Mainstreaming sustainability and climate actions in your organisation

 After this course, you will receive a professional certificate of completion from The Hague Academy for Local Governance.